SEO

 Important content hidden in images or scripts Crawlers may not access the answer reliably Publish key information as text HTML

-The goal is not to make every article huge.
-The goal is to answer the real decision better than the next source.
+The goal is not to make every article huge or generate an FAQ for every synonym.
+The goal is to resolve the decision completely enough for the intended reader and connect to a more specialized page when necessary.

 For advertisers, the key actions are: